eclipse-tractusx/portal-assets/docs/admin/Interface Contracts/Offer-Autosetup.md

   ],
   "clientInfo":
     {
-      "clientId": "clientId of the app-instances keycloak-client",
+      "clientId": "clientId of the app-instances keycloak-client"
-      "clientUrl": "url of the app-instance"
     }
 }
 ```